Definitions and Basics

 In the News and Examples

 Lisa Turner on Organic Farming.
-EconTalk Podcast, December 2012.
+EconTalk Podcast episode, December 2012.

 Lisa Turner of Laughing Stock Farm talks with EconTalk host Russ Roberts about life as a small organic farmer.
 She describes her working day, the challenges of farming, the role of the U.S. Department of Agriculture in her life and what some job applicants who want to work on her farm need to understand about business.

-O’Donohoe on Potato Chips and Salty Snacks, podcast on EconTalk.
+O’Donohoe on Potato Chips and Salty Snacks, podcast episode on EconTalk.
 August 22, 2011.

 Brendan O’Donohoe of Frito-Lay talks with EconTalk host Russ Roberts about how potato chips and other salty snacks get made, distributed, and marketed.
 The interview follows an hour-long tour of a local supermarket where O’Donohoe showed Roberts some of the ways that chips and snacks get displayed and marketed in a modern supermarket.
 The conversation is a window into a world that few of us experience or are even aware of–how modern producers and retailers make sure the shelves are stocked and their products get noticed.

-Don Boudreaux on Energy Prices, podcast on EconTalk.
+Don Boudreaux on Energy Prices, podcast episode on EconTalk.
 June 16, 2008

 Don Boudreaux of George Mason University talks with EconTalk host Russ Roberts about the recent surge in energy prices.
 They talk about why prices have risen, the implications for America’s standard of living and the implications for public policy.

-Richard McKenzie on Prices, podcast on EconTalk.
+Richard McKenzie on Prices, podcast episode on EconTalk.
 June 16, 2008

 Richard McKenzie of the University California, Irvine and the author of Why Popcorn Costs So Much at the Movies and Other Pricing Puzzles, talks with EconTalk host Russ Roberts about a wide range of pricing puzzles.
 They discuss why Southern California experiences frequent water crises, why price falls after Christmas, why popcorn seems so expensive at the movies, and the economics of price discrimination.